 My focus is especially on two writers, Paul Goodman and Kenneth Rexroth, associated with east coast and west coast intellectual life respectively.
-I believe both were influential in defining issues that are still with us; both represent a kind of indigenous American non-academic radicalism; and both embody a kind of "revolutionary hope" which pretty much vanished from the scene after the Vietnam War. to a perceived situation of environmental and cultural crisis which has become far more commonly shared.
-I suspect the indirect influences have been profound.
-It may be time to re-read these writers and recognize their early membership in our interpretive communities.
+I believe both were influential in defining issues that are still with us; both represent a kind of indigenous American non-academic radicalism; and both embody a kind of "revolutionary hope" which pretty much vanished from the scene after the Vietnam War.
 No doubt their academic neglect is considerably due to their anti-academicism.
 Both were rooted in academia and even admired it; Rexroth considered pursuing a Ph.D.
 (Gibson 1989) and taught at UC Santa Barbara, while Goodman had a Ph.D. in aesthetics from the University of Chicago and taught in a variety of academic settings.
 But they were isolated from the academic community during most of their lives (Tritica 1989) Goodman felt that he "was excluded from the profitable literary circles dominated by the Marxists in the thirties and ex-Marxists in the forties because [he] was anarchist" (Goodman 1994: 108).
 Rexroth had similar concerns (Gutierrez 1996: 10).